space-wizards/docs/src/en/general-development/setup/howdoicode.md

 The programming language you'll be using to contribute to SS14.
 If you've never programmed before, C# is a solid pick for a first language!

 **[C# A Player's Guide 5th Edition](https://www.amazon.com/dp/0985580151)**
-A very engaging book for beginner's to C#.
+A very engaging book for beginners to C#.
 Very modern, making use of C#10 and .NET 6 with tons of projects and challenges to actually make use of your coding skills.
 Highly recommended.
 Buy whatever the newest edition is (regardless of what this says), as we always stay up to date.

 **[CSharp Fundamentals for Absolute Beginners | Channel 9](https://channel9.msdn.com/Series/CSharp-Fundamentals-for-Absolute-Beginners)**
 A video series covering the absolute basics of programming, C# style.
 Also walks you through installing an IDE (a program that makes it much easier for you to write code).